Truth or Dare (2018 film)

 Truth or Dare, also known as Blumhouse's Truth or Dare, is a 2018 American supernatural horror film directed and co-written (alongside Michael Reisz, Jillian Jacobs, and Chris Roach) by Jeff Wadlow.
 The film stars Lucy Hale, Tyler Posey, Violett Beane, Hayden Szeto, Sophia Taylor Ali, and Landon Liboiron as a group of college students who play a game of truth or dare while on vacation in Mexico, only to realize it has deadly consequences if they do not follow through on their obligations.
 Jason Blum produced through his Blumhouse Productions banner, and Universal Pictures distributed the film.

 Released in theaters on Friday, April 13, 2018, the film received mostly negative reviews from critics, who said it was "neither inventive nor scary enough to set itself apart from the decades of dreary slashers that came before it."
 The film was a box office success, grossing $95 million worldwide against its $3.5 million production budget.

 Plot

-Olivia Barron is a college student who always puts others' needs before her own.
-She plans to build houses with Habitat for Humanity over spring break, but her best friend, Markie Cameron, convinces her to join their friends in Mexico.
-At a bar, Olivia meets a man named Carter, who invites the group to party at an abandoned church.
-There, Carter suggests they play truth or dare.
-During the game, their friend Tyson Curran reveals that Olivia has a crush on Lucas Moreno, Markie's boyfriend, which she denies.
-Carter admits that he tricked them into playing a supernatural version of the game and warns them to do whatever the game asks or they will be killed.

-Back at school, hallucinations call on Olivia to pick truth or dare.
-She picks "truth" and blurts out that Markie has been serially unfaithful to Lucas.
-The friends learn that Ronnie, another friend, was forced to kill himself after failing to complete a dare.
-Lucas picks "truth" and admits to having feelings for Olivia.
-Markie is forced to break Olivia's hand, and their closeted friend, Brad Chang, is forced to tell his father he is gay.

-Tyson disbelieves the game's consequences and dies after lying during his turn.
-The group discovers a story online about a woman named Giselle Hammond who lit a woman on fire in Mexico while playing truth or dare.
-They arrange a meeting with her through social media.
-Giselle reveals that one of her friends, Sam Meehan, got drunk and trashed the church.
-When they got home, the game continued, and only she and Carter survived.
-Carter was dared to involve more players to give themselves more time before taking their turn again.
-It is then revealed that Giselle has been dared to kill Olivia and she attempts to shoot her, but Olivia's friend Penelope Amari dives in front and dies instead.
-Having failed her dare, Giselle is forced to kill herself.